Brian Marchbank: Professional career

 Marchbank turned professional in 1979, making his debut in the Scottish PGA Championship in early September.
 He made his debut on the European Tour in late 1979 and was a regular competitor until the end of the 1996 season, making over 400 appearances.
 He never won an official European Tour event although he won the Equity & Law Challenge, an unofficial-money event on the tour, two years in succession.
 His best finish in an official event was second in the 1982 State Express English Classic at The Belfry, one stroke behind Greg Norman.
 On the final day Marchbank finished with three birdies in the last four holes for a round of 67, the lowest of the day.
 Marchbank played in 12 Open Championships, with a best finish in 1986 at Turnberry, when he finished in a tie for 8th place.
 He had an opening round of 78 but his final three rounds of 70, 72 and 69 were better than anyone else, except the winner Greg Norman.

 Personal life

-Marshbank's father Ian (1931–2019) was also a golfer and was the professional at Gleneagles for many years.
+Marchbank's father Ian (1931–2019) was also a golfer and was the professional at Gleneagles for many years.